go140point6/pvpcoin-masternode-setup/readme.md

  ```
  cd ~ && mkdir -p ~/src && cd ~/src
  ```
- - From your home directory, download the latest version from the GitHub repository of your choice to get the latest verion copy the link for linux from step 1.
+ - From your home directory, download the latest version from the GitHub repository of your choice.
+To get the latest version copy the link for linux from step 1.
  ** Note this is an example url, always make sure you have the latest version! **
  ```
  wget https://github.com/go140point6/pvpcoin-build/releases/download/v1.0.0/pvpcoin-1.0.0-STATIC-x86_64-linux-gnu.tar.gz